sahilrajput03/cssDesignTrail/README.md

 Try downloading image from below urls: (note: each time url is accessed img changes, so better download it and have it locally.)

+Below will give you a square image, but if you want a custom rectangular shape of photo, you can do that via https://unsplash.it/300/400, and it will give you a photo of size width:height as 300:400.

 ```bash
 https://unsplash.it/100
 https://unsplash.it/200